HARP 2.0 Program Allows Many Florida Homeowners to Take Advantage of Low Refinance Rates and Lower Their Monthly Mortgage Payments

 Florida homeowners who are living under negative equity may be able to use the HARP 2.0 government program to allow them to refinance at lower interest rates.

-Lutz, FL -- (SBWIRE) -- 02/18/2013 -- More people than ever with homes in distress are able to refinance under the HARP 2.0 program.
+Weston, FL -- (SBWIRE) -- 07/24/2013 -- More people than ever with homes in distress are able to refinance under the HARP 2.0 program.
 This bodes well for homeowners looking to reduce their interest rates and lower their monthly mortgage payments.

 The only problem is that still many Florida homeowners don't know the program exists.

-Florida mortgage originator, Brian Michaud (NMLS# 323712) educates his potential clients on the basics of this program at his Online HARP Refinance Information Center.
+Florida mortgage originator, Dean Adler NMLS #: 110615 educates his potential clients on the basics of this program at his Online HARP Refinance Information Center.

 In October 2011, Fannie Mae and Freddie Mac along with the Federal Housing Finance Agency (FHFA) announced modifications to the Home Affordable Refinance Program to make it easier for lenders to refinance mortgages in Florida.